krzysztofzablocki/Difference/README.md

 ## Using lldb

-Just write following to see difference between 2 instances:
+Just write the following to see the difference between 2 instances:

 `po dumpDiff(expected, received)`